-The American China Chamber of Commerce (AmCham) are lobbying the Shanghai government to move faster and make more meaningful reforms as opposed to taking “baby-steps”.
-AmCham representatives are meeting with FTZ officials, and have produced 2 white papers for the Shanghai government.
+The American China Chamber of Commerce (AmCham) is lobbying the Shanghai government to move faster and make more meaningful reforms as opposed to taking baby steps.
+AmCham representatives are meeting with FTZ officials and have produced two white papers for the Shanghai government.

 Key policy 2014: The Negative List

 The most significant development in 2014 has been the publication of the latest negative list, which specifies bans or restrictions on certain types of foreign investment.
 The initial list, released by the Shanghai municipal government around the time of the launch, covered 1,069 businesses in 89 divisions within 18 main categories.